I recently started working in a new job on a part-time basis. I have just learned that I am pregnant – will I be entitled to maternity leave?

-Further information is available from the Citizens Information Centre below.
+Further information is available from the Citizens Information Service below.

 Know Your Rights has been compiled by Boyle Citizens Information Centre which provides a free and confidential service to the public.
 Tel: 0761 07 6330